andsmedeiros/uevloop/README.md

 The scheduler is a module that keeps track of current execution time and keeps track of closures to be run in the future.
 It provides similar functionality to the `setTimeout` and `setInterval` Javascript functions.

-Two queues lead in and out of it: the inbound reschedule_queue is externally fed events that have already been processed but should be rescheduled (*i.e.*: repeating timers); the outbound event_queue hold events that are due to be collected and processed.
+Two queues lead in and out of it: the inbound schedule_queue is externally fed events that have already been processed but should be scheduled (*i.e.*: repeating timers); the outbound event_queue hold events that are due to be collected and processed.
 Both queues must be provided during initialisation.

 This module needs access to system's event and linked list node pools.